xsf/xmpp.org/content/posts/blog/software-list-periodic-update.md

 can ask in the [jdev MUC][3] for a manual update of your listing.

 Please also ensure that you repeat this step in the following years.
-Thank you for observing all safety precautions.

-Georg Lukas, on behalf of the XSF Board

 [0]:https://xmpp.org/software
 [1]:https://github.com/xsf/xmpp.org/blob/master/data/README.rst